-Stiltwalker - Text by M. Alan Kazlev Large tetrapodal terrestrial herbivore indigenous to the savannas of the northern continent of Calinder's World (Lacustric Subtype - Cygexba middle region, near the Zoeific Biopolity border - Eden Institute Scientific Reserve).
+Stiltwalker - Text by M. Alan Kazlev Large tetrapodal terrestrial herbivore indigenous to the savannas of the northern continent of Calinder's World (Lacustric Subtype.
+Cygexpa middle region, near the Zoeific Biopolity border.
+Eden Institute Scientific Reserve).

 Xenobiochemistry - Text by Stephen Inniss Xenobiochemistry is the study of the comparative biochemistry of Terragen, neogen, and xenobiont organisms.
 This includes alternatives to water as a solvent, alternative photosynthetic processes (xenophotosynthesis), and many other topics.

 Xenobiont - Text by M. Alan Kazlev Generic term for alien (non-terragen) lifeform.
 May be animal-like, plant-like, protistan, exotic chemistry, or any other possibility.
 Does not have to be sophont.
 In fact just as on Earth, very few alien species ever evolve any measure of cognitive intelligence.

 Xenobiota - Text by M. Alan Kazlev The totality of non-terragen life on a specific planet or non-terragen ecosystem.